 Madhavan excelled in school from the start.
 In 1988, he was allowed to represent his college (Rajaram College, Kolhapur) as a cultural ambassador in Canada.
 He was also a standout cadet during his college years.

-In February 2021, Madhavan was awarded the Doctor of Letters degree (D. Litt.) by DY Patil Education Society, Kolhapur, for his contribution to arts and cinema.
+In February 2021, Madhavan was awarded the Doctor of Letters (D. Litt.) by the DY Patil Education Society, Kolhapur, for his contributions to the arts and cinema.

 Also, Read- Waheeda Rehman And Her Life Journey | Waheeda Rehman Biography